 Great white sharks have long been considered the apex predator of the ocean.
 Their portrayal in films such as “Jaws” has only added to their reputation as the most feared animal in the ocean, with occasional attacks on humans being widely reported around the globe.
 Not only do they hunt seals, dolphins, and a variety of fish species, but they play an essential role in maintaining diverse and healthy ecosystems.

 However, in recent years, orca whales killing great white sharks have been shaking up the seas by preying on great whites, mutilating their bodies, and gorging on their livers.
 It is a phenomenon that has given many in the scientific community cause for concern as the loss of healthy great white populations could have a significant impact on ecosystems.
 Killer whales have been known to eat sharks in the past.
 But it is the increasing frequency of the attacks and the way in which they are doing it that is making headlines.
+This informative article will discuss an in depth comparison between Orca vs Great white sharks.

 Orcas whales attack sharks in surprising ways.
 Aside from driving them to the surface and swiping them from above with their tails, they have also been observed holding them upside-down to induce a paralytic state known as “tonic immobility”.
 But it is the almost-surgical removal of their livers that is the most baffling.